microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDeviceRegisteredUser.md

 ## Description

-the `Add-EntraDeviceRegisteredUser` cmdlet adds a registered user for a Microsoft Entra ID device.
+the `Add-EntraDeviceRegisteredUser` cmdlet Adds a registered user for a Microsoft Entra ID device.

 ## Examples